-The Company records securitized loans held for investment when it securitizes loan and records the transaction as a "financing."
+The Company records securitized loans held for investment when it securitizes loans and records the transaction as a "financing."
 The Company carries securitized loans held for investment at principal value, plus premiums or discounts paid, less an allowance for loan losses.
-The Company fair values its securitized loans held for investment by estimating future cash flows of the underlying assets.
-The Company models each underlying asset by considering, among other items, the structure of the underlying security, coupon, servicer, actual and expected defaults, actual and expected default severities, reset indices, and prepayment speeds in conjunction with market research for similar collateral performance and management's expectations of general economic conditions in the sector and greater economy.
+The Company estimates the future cash flows of the assets underlying its securitized loans held for investment for purposes of determining whether an OTTI charge is required.
+The Company estimates the fair value of its securitized loans held for investment at the loss adjusted expected future cash flows of the collateral.
+The Company models each underlying asset by considering, among other items, the nature of the underlying collateral, coupon, servicer, actual and expected defaults, actual and expected default severities, reset indices, and prepayment speeds in conjunction with market research for similar collateral performance and management's expectations of general economic conditions in the sector and greater economy.